beyersmann-lab/beyersmannlab/content/event/honours-and-claire-submission-2025/index.md

 slides: null
 url_pdf: ""
 title: PhD Submission by Claire Galea and Honours Thesis Submissions 2025
-summary: Congratulations Claire Galea to the Award of her PhD and to Elena, Shaaf, Kate and Emma to the Submission of their 2025 Honours Theses!
+summary: Congratulations Claire Galea to the award of her PhD and to Elena, Shaaf, Kate and Emma to the submission of their 2025 Honours Theses!
-subtitle: Congratulations Claire Galea to the Award of her PhD and to Elena, Shaaf, Kate and Emma to the Submission of their 2025 Honours Theses!
+subtitle: Congratulations Claire Galea to the award of her PhD and to Elena, Shaaf, Kate and Emma to the submission of their 2025 Honours Theses!
 location: Australian Hearing Hub, Macquarie University
 date: 2025-11-19T16:00:00.648Z
 all_day: false